cindyaddo98/cindyaddo98/README.md

 My goal is simple: to translate complex data into narratives that drive smarter, human-centered decisions.

-🎯 What I Do
+🎯 WHAT I DO

 I see data as a narrative; every dataset tells a story of people, behaviors and opportunities as such, I help organizations transform those stories into clear insights, meaningful dashboards and actionable intelligence that supports strategy, growth, and efficiency.
 With growing expertise in Power BI, Excel, SQL and Python, I focus on bridging numbers with human insight, turning complexity into clarity.

-🧠Focus Area
+🧠FOCUS AREA

 Data Cleaning:	Ensuring accuracy, consistency, and reliability of information	Excel 📊 · Python 🐍

 Data Analysis:	Extracting trends and uncovering behavioral insights	SQL 🗃️ · Excel 📊